 Can You Work at 14 or 15 Years Old?
 7 Key Things to Know About Working!

 Can you work at 14 or 15 years old?
 Yes, in some states the minimum age requirement to work is 14 years old.
 Even though you can legally work at 14, the federal government has strict laws about when and where you are allowed to work.
-These laws were created to make sure you are safe on the job.
-Here’s what you should know about working when you are under the age of 16!
+These laws were created to protect you as an employee and make sure you are safe on the job.
+Here’s what you should know about working when you are under the age of 16.

 If you find a job, all work must be performed outside of school hours

 - You can work a maximum of 3 hours on a school day, including Fridays.

 - You can work a maximum of 18 hours per week when school is in session.